Basket

 A Level French is a step up from previously studied French.
 Having an A Level French Tutor can really excel your learning and understanding of the subject.

-The French language is spoken by more than 270 million people across the world and is the most widely learned language behind English.
-It is considered the lingua franca of diplomacy in the modern era, as well as being the native language of world-leading thinkers in philosophy, literature, science, and political theory.
-A Level French builds on the grammar and vocabulary taught at GCSE, while introducing students to the unique challenges and pleasures of studying culture- namely literature, film, and current affairs- in another language.
-In addition to the practical benefits and cachet of being proficient in another language, students and university graduates of French also enjoy an advantage in the job market.
-This is an A Level for anyone intending to pursue the humanities, as well as those with an interest in France or linguistics.
+The French language is spoken by more than 270 million people across the world.
+It is one of the most widely learned languages after English and Spanish.
+It is considered the lingua franca of diplomacy in the modern era.
+Additionally, it is the native language of world-leading thinkers in philosophy, literature, science, and political theory.
+A Level French builds on the grammar and vocabulary taught at GCSE.
+It introduces students to the unique challenges and pleasures of studying culture in another language.
+This includes literature, film, and current affairs.
+In addition to the practical benefits of language proficiency, students and university graduates of French enjoy an advantage in the job market.
+This is an A Level for anyone intending to pursue the humanities.
+It also suits those with an interest in France or linguistics.

 Exam Boards